-The OCRE tender has been postponed to mid January 2020 pending further refinements to strategic documentation.
+The OCRE tender has been postponed to Q1 2020 pending further refinements to strategic documentation.

 The aim of the tender is to stimulate the adoption of commercial digital services by the European research community by aggregating demand side requirements and facilitating the entrance of commercial cloud providers.
 OCRE states, "Given our need to conduct the process in accordance with the 2014/24/EU procurement directive, we’re having to make some final tweaks and are working closely with our colleagues in the European Commission to ensure successful tenders result seamlessly in valid framework agreements.”